draxcoin/draxcoin/README.md

-## DRAXCoin - The Distributed Relay for Anonymous Exchange Protocol
+## DraxCoin - The Distributed Relay for Anonymous Exchange Protocol